ngageoint/hootenanny/README.md

     # Create a node density plot
     hoot node-density-plot input.osm output.png 100

-    # Make a perturbed copy of a map, conflate the original map against the perturbed copy, and score how well \
+    # Make a perturbed copy of a map, conflate the original map against the perturbed copy, and
-      the conflation performed
+    # score how well the conflation performed
-    hoot perty -D perty.search.distance=20 -D perty.way.generalize.probability=0.7 input.osm perturbed.osm
+    hoot perty -D perty.search.distance=20 -D perty.way.generalize.probability=0.7 input.osm \
+      perturbed.osm
     hoot perty --score input.osm perturbed.osm

     # Display the internal tag schema Hootenanny uses
     hoot tag-schema

-    # Calculate a set of irregular shaped files that will fit at most 1000 nodes each for a map
+    # Calculate a set of irregular shaped tiles that will fit at most 1000 nodes each for a map
     hoot node-density-tiles "input1.osm;input2.osm" output.geojson 1000

 ### Statistics

-    # count all features
+    # Count all features
     hoot count input.osm

-    # count all elements that are not POIs
+    # Count all elements that are not POIs
-    hoot count -D element.criterion.negate=true "input1.osm;input2.osm" hoot::PoiCriterion --all-elements
+    hoot count -D element.criterion.negate=true "input1.osm;input2.osm" hoot::PoiCriterion \
+      --all-elements

-    # count all features which have a tag whose key contains the text "phone"
+    # Count all features which have a tag whose key contains the text "phone"
     hoot count -D tag.key.contains.criterion.text="phone" input1.osm hoot::TagKeyContainsCriterion

     # Calculate the numerical average of all "accuracy" tags
     hoot stat -D tags.visitor.keys="accuracy" input.osm hoot::AverageNumericTagsVisitor

-    # Display the accuracy distribution for a map; output shows that 14 ways were found with an accuracy
+    # Display the accuracy distribution for a map; output shows that 14 ways were found with an
-    # of 15 meters and the value of 15 meters represents 100% of the ways examined
+    # accuracy of 15 meters and the value of 15 meters represents 100% of the ways examined
     hoot tag-accuracy-distribution input.osm

     15 : 14 (1)